-If you read my page on knee scooters versus crutches you know that I am heavily in favor of the former.
-Moreover, I recommend buying a knee scooter over renting one, since it will almost always work out cheaper that way as I learnt from my own mistake.
+If you read my page comparing knee scooters to crutches you know that I am heavily in favor of the former.
+Moreover, I recommend buying a knee scooter over renting a used one.
+Purchasing it will almost always work out cheaper as I learnt from my own mistake.

 As with any such mobility product, one has to be very careful when using it in the rain, on uneven surfaces, on slopes and so on.
-For people like us who already have a foot injury and are in a cast or boot when riding a knee scooter, this is especially true as the last thing one needs is another fall on the bad leg.
+For people who already have a foot injury and are in a cast or boot when riding a knee scooter, this is especially true.
+The last thing one needs is another fall on the bad leg.
 When starting out with a knee scooter, it is crucial to learn how many brakes there are and where they are located.
-It is also important to find the parking brakes that stabilize the scooter when in rest or when you are sitting on it if the scooter allows for that.
-In my scooter, I had to press on a lever that totally stabilized my scooter before I could sit on it.
-Finally, always make sure that any bolts or screws that become even slightly lose are tightened with a wrench.
-I had to tighten one particularly annoying bolt about once every week and a half.
+Note that these products are not electric.

 A bestseller on Amazon with mostly great reviews.
 Positives include great steerability and portability.
 Negatives include the lack of an attached basket or bag in the front and some complaints about bolts becoming lose.
 Also see this video overview of the DV8.
 On Amazon, this Drive Medical walker currently has 4,100 reviews averaging 4.5/5 stars.
 The price is only $110.

 This one looks great in burgundy.
 Positives include portability and smooth rides over even surfaces.
 Carrying capacity is a higher than normal 350 lbs.
 Negatives include issues with sharp turning radiuses and fairly difficult assembly per some reviews.
 However, one reviewer suggests watching the company’s youtube video and it will just take 15 minutes to assemble the scooter.
 Also see this instructive video from Roscoe Medical on how to assemble the knee scooter.
 The cost of this Roscoe knee scooter is a bit expensive at $208.

 Positives include good price, easy assembly, disc brakes and an attached basket.
 Negatives include some complaints about difficulty during wide turns and slightly heavier weight of scooter compared to others.

-— Finally, it might be worth buying a Knee Walker Pad Cover to ensure that your knee does not get tired or bruised while riding the scooter frequently.
+Finally, it might be worth buying a Knee Walker Pad Cover to ensure that your knee does not get tired or bruised while riding the scooter frequently.